The Process of ADR Arbitration

-Check out Final Offer Arbitration .
-Non-binding is a form of ADR, like arbitration also is.
-In fact, the non- binding arbitration process functions like standard arbitration.
+Check out Final Offer Arbitration.
+Non-binding is a form of ADR like arbitration also is.
+In fact, the non-binding arbitration process functions like standard arbitration.
 But there is one key difference.
-The arbitrator’s award and decision is not binding.
+The arbitrator’s award and the decision are not binding.
 This means that both parties have to agree to the award or decision.
 Otherwise, non-binding arbitration will not resolve the parties’ dispute.
 Non-binding arbitration works well for resolving business-to-business disputes.
 (And also less complex business-to-consumer disputes.)
 Why?
 Because non-binding arbitration functions like mediation.
 This means that parties can mediate throughout the non-binding process of arbitration.
 That way, they can discover a solution that compromises both opposing viewpoints.
-Check out Arbitration vs Mediation vs Litigation .
+Check out Arbitration vs Mediation vs Litigation.

 The Basics of Consumer Arbitration in ADR